 Section A. UFS Standing Committees

 The following Standing Committees shall be established to facilitate the operation of the UFS.
 All Standing Committee members, unless otherwise specified and except those who are ex officio, shall serve two-year, staggered terms.
-Committee members shall be selected or elected near the end of spring semester and, except for members of the Steering Committee, assume office at the beginning of the fall semester.
+Committee members shall be selected or elected prior to the end of spring semester and, except for members of the Steering Committee, assume office at the beginning of the fall semester.
 Steering Committee members shall assume office immediately at the conclusion of the meeting at which they are elected.
+Chairs of the UFS Standing Committees may not hold administrative appointments at college level or higher.
 A quorum for each Committee shall be thirty-three percent of the voting members unless otherwise stipulated.
 Each Standing Committee shall keep minutes and report to the UFS in writing at least once each semester.
 Proxies are permitted only where indicated.

+In addition to the specific responsibilities laid out below, each Standing Committee shall also respond to ad hoc requests from the UFS, the UFS Steering Committee, or the UFS President regarding any measure pending before the UFS.

 1. Steering Committee